vladdiethecoder/MetaBonk/docs/RUNBOOK_STACK.md

 - `METABONK_STREAM_BLACKCHECK_S` (default 5.0)

 ## go2rtc Distribution (FIFO / Exec)
-MetaBonk’s default FIFO config uses raw H.264 passthrough to avoid any transcoding:
+MetaBonk’s FIFO config can use raw H.264 passthrough or MPEG-TS to avoid transcoding:
-- `exec:cat /streams/<instance>.h264#video=h264#raw`
+- raw: `exec:cat /streams/<instance>.h264#video=h264#raw`
+- MPEG-TS: `exec:cat /streams/<instance>.ts`

 Hardware acceleration is only required if you enable FFmpeg transcoding in go2rtc (e.g. `#video=h264` without `#raw`/`#video=copy`).
 In that case use the hardware